 In recent years, however, researchers have expanded the use of chemotherapy as a next-line approach after surgery and radiation.
 Several drugs have now been shown to extend patients’ lives and improve the management of brain tumors.

 The Brain Tumor Center at Memorial Sloan Kettering is actively helping to develop a number of these new drugs.
-In our clinical trials we are constantly testing new drugs and drug combinations to improve the options available to people with brain tumors.
+In clinical trials for people with brain tumors, we are constantly testing new drugs and drug combinations to improve the options available.
 For many patients, a clinical trial offers the best approach to controlling a tumor.

 Increasingly, research is showing that cancer cells with specific genetic mutations respond to particular drugs in certain ways.
 Our medical oncologists now use molecular information about individual patients’ tumors to determine which drugs are most likely to improve survival.